 - Pay more attention to the AFUE than the thermal efficiency rating.
 The thermal efficiency rating applies to ideal conditions, while the AFUE rating takes into account the reality of operating a gas—including temperature fluctuations and extreme temperatures.

 - A energy efficient heating system will only get you so far when it comes to saving money each month.
-Make sure your house is energy-optimized by sealing up cracks and holes, installing efficient windows, and improving insulation where needed.
+Make sure your house is energy-optimized by sealing up cracks and holes, installing energy efficient windows, and improving insulation where needed.

 - While it may be an ordeal to switch from oil to gas, consider making this transition before replacing your oil-fired boiler.
 Oil-fired equipment is a good deal more expensive, and oil itself is pricier than natural gas.